Disclaimer: this by no means is a theory that will apply to everyone. It’s something that should be tweaked, adapted and definitely challenged.

 a) You’ve been fortunate enough to study and obtain (or in the process of obtaining) a degree at a South African tertiary education institution.

-b) You have the necessary financial means to not have to work for pay while you’re not studying (holidays).
+b) You have the financial capabilities to not have to work for pay while on holidays.

 c) You have decent networking skills.